bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-to-feed-a-bearded-dragon.md

 ## 2) Vegetables & Fruits

 As Bearded Dragons get older, they may show more interest in vegetables.
-However, it's advised to make a habit of offering both live food and vegetables at a young age.
-Again, a diet full of variety is key.
+In addition, they may enjoy a piece of fruit once in awhile.
+However, it's best to establish a habit of offering both live food and vegetables while the Bearded Dragon is young.
+Otherwise, it may be harder to get the reptile to eat vegetables when it is older.

 **Daily Choices:**